-And back to the question that always arises at this point.
-Do I need to replace all my exit signs?
+Now let’s get back to the question at hand.
+“Do I need to replace all my exit signs?”

 The simple answer is no. These building codes are not retroactive.
 If the sign was approved upon installation, then it can remain as is.

 In 2014, the need to change depended on the scope of the job.
 Certainly, someone similar to our customer here, will need to install the green running man signs if changing all the signs in their facility.
 However, if one or two signs require a replacement, one can continue to install the red exit signs to maintain continuity.

 The need to change a few signs may provide an opportunity to replace all the signs on one floor or level with the green pictogram.
 The running man pictogram helped to overcome the barriers of language and moved Ontario closer to the international standard.

 Aside from the aesthetics of a sign, the placement of signs are just as important.
 People need to see the signs in places that are noticeable and easy to commit to memory.
 Safety is the priority and everyone should know where to go.

 Believe it or not, I still see customers with the red exit signs or very poorly lit ones.
 This is the perfect opportunity for some energy savings and a nice visual upgrade!

 Want to stay ahead of the curve too?
 Be sure to keep reading The Electric Blog!

 Note: This is an updated version of the blog ‘Do you need to replace all your exit signs?’ originally posted in January 2014